CCTV/Freedom of Information

 The CCTV covers the City Centre of Ely.
 In addition it also covers the public car parks, the recreation areas in St Johns Road, and also the Market Square.
 There are a total of 28 cameras.

 The control room is located at Ely Police station where all the cameras are recorded 24 hours a day, 365 days a year, with cameras monitored at peak periods by volunteers.

 Aims of the Scheme

-The aim of the scheme is to provide a sustainable and financially viable CCTV service to residents of Ely and Soham.
+The aim of the scheme is to provide a sustainable and financially viable CCTV service to residents of Ely.
 In addition, to share information with the local Constabulary in order to enhance their operations.